Psalms For Life

 Turtledove

-What do you do when God has let evildoers ravage your life or community in some way?
-Do you assert that any God who let that happen couldn’t possibly love you?
-Or do you cry out to him in faith?
+What do you do when God has let evildoers ravage your life or your community in some way?
+Do you say that any God who would let that happen couldn’t possibly love you?
+Or do you cry out to God in faith?

 An Asaph psalm.